 - You will learn how to create a Combo Chart.

-- And then you will be introduced with the different parts of a chart.
+- And then you will be introduced to the different parts of a chart.

 To create a customized combo chart, click on the “Create Custom Combo Chart” option.
-“Insert Chart” dialog box appears with “All Charts” Tab activated.
-Combo window is open.
+The “Insert Chart” dialog box appears with the “All Charts” Tab activated.
+The Combo window is open.
 Custom Combination is selected in the window.
 These are the other three options of the Combo Charts that you have seen already.
-At the bottom of the window, you can select your preferred chart under “Chart Type” clicking on the drop downs.
+At the bottom of the window, you can select your preferred chart under “Chart Type” clicking on the dropdowns.
 For the Sales Call, Clustered column chart is already selected.
 For Units Sold, I select the “Line with Markers” Chart Type.
 Look at the chart preview.
-You see, the chart is using a single Y axis.
+You see, the chart is using a single Y-axis.

 I increase the chart size for your clear observation.
-I change the X axis title to Month, Left side Y axis title to Sales Calls, and right side Y Axis title to Units Sold.
+I change the X-axis title to Month, the Left side Y-axis title to Sales Calls, and the right side Y-Axis title to Units Sold.
 You can change also the Chart title: I change it to “Sales Calls vs. Units Sold”.

-This is vertical axis title, vertical axis is also called value axis, this is secondary vertical axis title, this is Data table, Jan Feb March April May June this zone is Horizontal axis.
+This is the vertical axis title, the vertical axis is also called the value axis, this is the secondary vertical axis title, this is Data table, Jan Feb March April May June this zone is the Horizontal axis.
 But if I hover my mouse pointer over Jan, Feb values, it shows Data Table, does not show Horizontal Axis.
 I deselect the Data Table option from the Chart Elements.
 I hover my mouse pointer over these categories, now it shows Horizontal or Category Axis.
-This is Vertical Axis, this one is Secondary Vertical axis.
-All the elements of a chart are listed in the Format contextual tab, in this drop down.
+This is the Vertical Axis, this one is the Secondary Vertical axis.
+All the elements of a chart are listed in the Format contextual tab, in this dropdown.
 Chart Area is by default selected.

 I select Chart Title, Chart Title is selected, I select Horizontal Axis; Horizontal Axis is selected.
 I select Horizontal Axis Major Grid Lines, see these grid lines are selected.
 I select Horizontal Axis Title, Title is selected.
 I click on Series “Sales Calls”, you see Series Sales Calls columns are selected.
-When the Chart Element are selected, they can be formatted in your own way.
+When the Chart Element is selected, they can be formatted in your own way.
 Right now Series Sales Calls columns are selected.
-I fill these shapes using the Orange color, I use outline as Black, and use this Inside Center Shadow.
-The shapes has got a new look.
+I fill these shapes using the Orange color, I use the outline as Black and use this Inside Center Shadow.
+The shapes have got a new look.

 Using Chart Elements, Chart Styles and Chart Filters – New Tools in Excel 2013